metrics-js/process/README.md

 ## API

-The Process instance have the following API:
+The Process instance has the following API:

 ### .start()